ibm-cloud-docs/vpc/cr-intro.md

 #### Objective: public load balancer
 {: #objective-public-load-balancer}

-Hosting web applications using a client-defined application or network load balancer.
+Hosting web applications that use a client-defined application or network load balancer.

-Utilizing VPC custom routes with per-subnet egress routing, you can create a table to override the system-implicit routing with the VPC network without updating routing information on each instance.
+By utilizing VPC custom routes with per-subnet egress routing, you can create a table to override the system-implicit routing with the VPC network without updating routing information on each instance.
 In this example, the source IP from the internet users to the web layer is preserved.
-The web-to-app and app-to-db layers communicate using implicit VPC routing and continue to use the public gateway for internet egress.
+The web-to-app and app-to-db layers communicate by using implicit VPC routing and continue to use the public gateway for internet egress.

 Route delegation is required for internal/private networks within the VPC and IBM service networks over the private backbone.
 To avoid the need for delegation, web layer servers can be attached to the app layer subnet, and routing changed on the web instances to use the app subnet gateway as the next hop for the internal VPC and cloud service networks.